 If there isn't an event in your area, and you'd like there to be one, please email firstname.lastname@example.org for details of how you can set one up!

-MathsJam also runs an annual gathering which takes place every November.
+MathsJam also runs an annual gathering which takes place every November in the UK, and also in Oceania (New Zealand).
 More information about the gatherings can be found on the gathering pages.